Helidow74/fullstack_formation_training/README.md

 👩‍🎓 **Some experiments and drills done during my data fullstack training**

- 🐍 Most of the files are Jupyter Notebooks with python code.
+ 🐍 All the code you'll find here is written in Python, and most of the files are in Jupyter Notebooks.

 -------------------------------